 Until recently industrialists believed that biometric attendance systems were required only for government organizations in order to regulate their employees’ attendance.
 However, with time and development of technology, it was realized that all industries would benefit tremendously from using a biometric system for identification and recording attendance of employees.
 Let us discuss the various industries that have implemented biometric systems for the purpose and how they have benefited in return.

 Smooth and hassle-free travel through airport terminals for passengers is what every airport authority aims for.
 Several international airports have already started using biometric technology for the identification of passengers.
 This considerably reduces the processing time for passengers and they can quickly move further.
 For passengers who travel on an almost daily basis, the implementation of biometric identification systems can be highly beneficial.
 Moreover, these systems can also be integrated with surveillance systems and security at airports be reinforced.

 These government public service institutions have also implemented biometric systems.
 They not only use these systems for acquiring attendance details of the law enforcement agents but identifying criminals through their biometric characteristics such as fingerprints as well.
 Hence, this technology has proven highly effective for law enforcement agencies in terms of minimizing the number of criminal activities being carried out.

 Banks and Financial Institutions

-There are several other industries like hospitals, hotels, government obviously being one of them, who have adapted the biometric attendance systems in order to improve their identification and attendance gathering methods.
+There are several other industries like hospitals, hotels, the government obviously being one of them, who have adopted the biometric attendance machines in order to improve their identification and attendance gathering methods.